Aporia began with a simple conviction: that the most important writing in the world is still in someone's notebook. We exist to change that.

 Our editors are themselves students and recent graduates — people who understand the pressures and joys of writing while studying.
 They read every submission personally.
 No AI screening.
 No interns rubber-stamping rejections.
 Real readers, real responses.

-We're looking for a fiction editor with a love for the unexpected and a talent for discovering a story's hidden strengths.
+We're looking for a fiction editor with a love for the unexpected — someone who can see a story's possibilities before they're fully realised on the page.